 This implementation option would essentially replicate the same approach and structure employed by NH's regulated distribution utilities (Eversource, Unitil and Liberty Utilities), under which customers are periodically re-assigned to whichever Competitive Suppliers have won the utilities' default service solicitations.
-Refer to Attachment-4 for an overview of utility default procurement solicitations.

-• CPCNH may also propose a combination of the above approaches for the Town's consideration.
+CPCNH may also propose a combination of the above approaches for the Town's consideration.